Netflix Subscriber count is going down!

 The regular package costs £10.99 and includes no ads.
 It also allows someone outside your household to .

-The first option on the list is the -tier offer priced at £17.99.
+The first option on the list is the top-tier offer priced at £17.99.
 With this plan, you can enjoy streaming on up to four devices (instead of two like the other packages), watch content in ultra HD, and download on up to six devices.
 Plus, there are no annoying advertisements.

 Not all users are on these three platforms; some still have old accounts.